 But in all three definitions, the third-party firm is the factor because it pays the supplier’s cash immediately in exchange for the right to collect payment from your buyer customer at a future date, plus a fee.

 When you hear this, you would think it is absurd that a business would want to sell their outstanding customer invoices?
 What do they stand to benefit from this process?
 Well as many business owners know, customer invoices are rarely paid within the shortest amount of time.
 In fact, from personal experience in Lagos, Nigeria, some businesses practice unethical payment terms and conditions by paying the supplier only after they have sold 60 – 80% of the product.
 While in some very bad cases, it is until the company finish selling the products before they pay the supplier.
 Other cases include established businesses in saner climes, most invoices are paid within 30, 60, or 120 days.

 For business owners who need to handle ongoing expenses like rent, utilities, and employee paychecks on a weekly, bi-weekly, or monthly basis, these lengthy timeframes for customer invoice payments can cause a lot of stress.

 Accounts Receivable Financing or Invoice Factoring

 Invoice factoring which is also known as Accounts receivable financing allows businesses to secure the cash they need now, without waiting for 30 to 120 days for invoice payment.
-That means reduced stress when dealing with slow-paying customers, as well as the flexibility to use your money exactly when you need it.
+This simply refers to reduced stress for the supplier when dealing with slow-paying customers.
+Also, as well as the flexibility to use your money exactly when you need it.
 The best part?
 Invoice factoring doesn’t include the risks and complications of traditional bank loans and adds no liability to your business’s balance sheet.